Sunday, June 9, 2019

 Where are other Bee Cities?

-Ashland, Phoenix, Talent, Gold Hill & Wilsonville have already become Bee Cities in Oregon!
+Ashland, Phoenix, Talent, Gold Hill, Wilsonville and West Linn have already become Bee Cities in Oregon!
 There are 52 Bee Cities in the USA and counting!
 Together we can help our pollinators thrive!

 Special thanks to Glorybee for sponsorship of this important initiative.